 Photo credit: Roberto Sorin / Shutterstock.com.
 A souvenir shop in Bulgaria.

-Samriddhi Foundation pushed the ministry of interior to adopt an unprecedented 30-hour deadline for registering new businesses and a seven-day deadline for foreign-owned businesses.
+Samriddhi Foundation pushed the ministry of industry to adopt an unprecedented 30-hour deadline for registering new businesses and a seven-day deadline for foreign-owned businesses.
 Previously, those wanting to start new businesses could have been held in bureaucratic limbo for several weeks to months.

 Lithuanian Free Market Institute achieved reforms that made it easier and faster to get electricity, easier and faster to get construction permits, and much harder for the state to monopolize industries.